Aspley, Nottingham: Community

 Originally opened on 18 December 1932 by the Duchess of Portland, Aspley Cinema was notable for installing the first panoramic screen in Nottingham in 1953.
 Over its 80-year history the building was rebranded a number of times, in 1957 at a cost of £30,000 the building was altered and renamed the Commodore Cinema and Ballroom with the cinema being removed a year later in 1958, the building was finally renamed the Commodore International in 1964.
 The building was finally closed on 31 August 2002.
-The building has now been demolished and replaced with a local Sainsbury's.
+The building has now been demolished and replaced with a local ophthalmologist.

 The Beacon public house can be found on Aspley Lane.
 Located on Nuthall Road is Aspley Library, construction of the library began in early 1937 with the foundation stone being laid on 25 January 1937.
 The library was finally completed on 25 November 1937 and was opened by Principal Wortley of University College.